ceaserone/Web.Check.PLUS/.github/README.md

 If you want to see complete data and tutorial/description with extra's, please go see it @
 <a href="https://github.com/Lissy93/web-check" target="_blank" rel="noopener noreferrer">Lissy93's Original Web-Check Repo.</a>

-I used Netlify which worked flawlessly with how Lissy93 set this up, so I guve a big thanks for that!
+I used Netlify which worked flawlessly with how Lissy93 set this up, so I give a big thanks for that!

 Deployment:[![Netlify Status](https://api.netlify.com/api/v1/badges/bbea3f14-26c8-4e1b-818f-925e0343bed7/deploy-status)](https://app.netlify.com/sites/synack-webcheck/deploys)
+Check it out @ <a href="https://synackwebcheck.netlify.app" target="_blank" rel="noopener noreferrer">SynAckWebCheck.Netlify</a>